Aberlady Bay’s midget submarines

 The better-preserved of the two wrecked midget submarines, known in the Nautical Archaeology Society’s report as Wreck A.

 IN THE SPRING of 1946, two midget submarines were towed to Aberlady Bay and tethered on either side of an anchor point made of one old concrete anti-tank block set on top of four others.
 There, over two days of trials in the first week of May, they were fired at by aircraft including Mosquitoes and Seafires (the naval version of the Spitfire) in an experiment to judge the effectiveness of 20 mm cannon shells against the submarines’ steel hulls.

-The story of the Aberlady Bay midget submarines was uncovered brilliantly by Alison Boutland in a report for the Nautical Archaeology Society.
+The story of the Aberlady Bay midget submarines was uncovered brilliantly by a researcher named Alison Boutland in a report for the Nautical Archaeology Society.
 She was able to identify the submarines as XT-craft, a training variant of the X-craft mini submarine.